arifazeem/devops-fortune/README.md

 # **Non-Functional Requirements**
 ### **Deployment**
-   We have to choose a deploymetn method it can be Blue-Green, Canary Release, progressive deployment.
+   We have to choose a deploymetn method. it can be Blue-Green, Canary Release or progressive deployment.

 ![image](https://github.com/user-attachments/assets/75c0e3a9-bce3-4316-a197-e1ed7da463a0)